Top Color Trends Of The Season and How To Get Them

 Grey to Platinum

-Subtle grey is the perfect way to tone down yellowing platinum roots for a cool new look.
+Subtle grey is the perfect way to tone down yellowing platinum roots for a fresh new look.

 Are you a natural blonde or brunette?
 No one will ever be able to guess with this perfectly blended reverse balayage.